usf-cs272-spring2022/usf-cs272-spring2022.github.io/_exams/exam-logistics.md

   - Students **attending in person** will receive the exam password in class and do not need to join Zoom.
 Students can ask questions by raising their hand in class or approaching the lectern.

-Any student may opt to choose a remote modality regardless of enrolled section.
-Students wanting to take the exam in person but not enrolled in the appropriate section may make a private post on the [course forums]({{ site.data.info.links.forums.link }}).
-Requests must be made 48 hours before the exam date and will be approved first-come first-serve as long as there is classroom capacity.
+Any student may opt to choose a remote modality; pre-approval is not required.

+## Timing

+The exam will automatically unlock and lock at the start and end times of the enrolled section for each student.
+However, students may request a different start time by making a private post on [course forums]({{ site.data.info.links.forums.link }}).

+The exam should take around 1 hour to complete, but students will have the entire class time of <i class="far fa-hourglass-half"></i> **1 hour 45 minutes** to complete the exam.

 ## Question Types